influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 ## Summary

-At this point you should be able to write custom UDFs to do what ever you need, using either the socket or process based methods.
+At this point, you should be able to write custom UDFs using either the socket or process-based methods.
-UDFs have a wide range of uses from custom downsampling logic as part of a continuous query or custom anomaly detection algorithms or simply a system to massage your data a bit.
+UDFs have a wide range of uses, from custom downsampling logic as part of a continuous query, custom anomaly detection algorithms, or simply a system to "massage" your data a bit.

 ### Next Steps

-If you want to learn more here are a few suggestions:
+If you want to learn more, here are a few places to start:

 * Modify the mirror UDF, to function like the [DefaultNode](https://docs.influxdata.com/kapacitor/v0.13/nodes/default_node/).
 	Instead of always overwriting a field, only set it if the field is not absent.